Think Like a Product Manager: How to Efficiently Use Large Model Tools

 Vague TaskClarify Role + Goal + Style

-Expecting Perfection in One RoundUse Multi-Round Iterations and Adjustments
+Expecting Perfection in One RoundUse Multiple Iterations for Adjustment

 Conclusion: The Power of Large Models Lies Not in the Model, But in You

-What truly determines the quality of the output is the mental structure of the questioner.
+What truly determines the quality of the output is the thought structure of the questioner.

-Using large models like a product manager is the key step to upgrading them from "tools" to "super collaborators."
+Using large models like a product manager is the key step to upgrading them from a "tool" to a "super collaborator."

-When you start to: decompose structure, set goals, guide reasonably, and review critically, you gain the initiative to master large models.
+When you start to: deconstruct structure, set goals, guide appropriately, and review critically, you gain the initiative to master large models.